anoop9/microservices-workflow-example/order-fulfillment-workflow-conductor/README.md

 - common: common configuration such as Spring bean definition,
 - persistence: Spring JPA related code.
 - resource: REST API specific implementation and request and response mappers.
+- conductor: has netflix conductor specific worker classes for starting a 'Task' in the workflow

 ### payment-svc (Payment Microservice)